What is Computer and Information Technologies?

 What are my career choices?

 You have several career choices as an IT professional.
-These include becoming a computer programmer, a network administrator, a web site developer or administrator, and an information security specialist.
-With today's digital world, graduates are employed in every sector of society including healthcare, finance, manufacturing, education, military and others.
+These include becoming a computer programmer, an AWS cloud practitioner or architect, a network administrator, a web site developer or administrator, and an information security specialist.
+With today's digital world, graduates are employed in every sector of society including healthcare, finance, manufacturing, education, military, and others.
 You can find employment with private or publicly-managed companies, as well as operate your own company.

 Labor Market Information

 Occupational Outlook Handbook

 What are my degree and certificate options?

 As of fall 2019, most new students will be required to successfully complete either FYE 100 (one credit hour) or FYI 105 (three credit hours) in addition to the requirements listed in the guided pathways for the degrees and sixteen credit hour or more certificates in CIT.
 Your advisor will help you determine whether you must complete the FYE enrollment requirement.